una/personal-goals/happy-moments/happy-moments.md

 01/09/2015
 ---
-I played board games all night with friends!
+I played board games all night with Mae and Dahn and their friends!
 It's been so long since I've done a game night, and it was pretty great.

 01/10/1015
 ---
-Today I built a bookcase and finally hung up my wall art.
+Today I built a bookcase with the help of Lauren and her friend, and finally hung up my wall art.
 My room feels so much more cozy and I love it :)

 01/11/2015
 ---